-Pursuant to notice duly given, a meeting of the NEPOOL Participants Committee was held via teleconference beginning at 10:00 a.m. on Thursday, October 7, 2021.
+Pursuant to notice duly given, a meeting of the NEPOOL Participants Committee was held beginning at 2:00 p.m. on Wednesday, November 3, 2021, following meetings between each of the Sectors and ISO Board members.
 A quorum, determined in accordance with the Second Restated NEPOOL Agreement, was present and acting throughout the meeting.

-Attachment 1 identifies the members, alternates and temporary alternates who participated in the teleconference meeting.
+Attachment 1 identifies the members, alternates and temporary alternates who participated in the meeting, either in person or by phone.